JuliaMolSim/Molly.jl/README.md

 Some examples are given here, see [the documentation](https://juliamolsim.github.io/Molly.jl/stable/docs) for more on how to use the package.

-Simulation of a Lennard-Jones gas:
+Simulation of a Lennard-Jones fluid:
 ```julia
 using Molly